DDriggs00/mavlinkinterface/docs/passive/cameraVideoStart.md

 # cameraVideoStart( time \<optional>, resolution \<optional> )

-Starts the camera recording video.
-The video will end when either the cameraVideoStop is called, the optional timer ends, or the internal storage runs out.
+This function starts the camera recording video.
+The video will end when either the cameraVideoStop is called, the optional timer ends, or the drone runs out of storage.

 ## Parameters